-North Carolina has a variety of different negligence laws that apply to a variety of injuries.
+North Carolina has a number of different negligence laws that apply to a variety of injuries.
 If you have a personal injury matter, you should find a local attorney who understands North Carolina's rules on contributory negligence and tortfeasor contribution.
 It's in your best interests to contact an experienced North Carolina injury attorney near you today.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.